kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_battery.md

 To access system battery settings and usage, click the settings icon in the top-right corner.

 ## Power saving mode
-By turning on 'Power saving mode', you can reduce the power consumption of Trail Sense by stopping some services, such as Backtrack and Weather, as well as using the black theme.
+By turning on 'Power saving mode', you can reduce the power consumption of Ocean Sense by stopping some services, such as Backtrack and Weather, as well as using the black theme.
 You can activate this by using the 'Power saving mode' switch on the battery tool.

 You can configure power saving mode to activate automatically when your battery is low by enabling 'Settings > Battery > Automatic power saving'.